KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/stun.md

 # Stun Tower

-The best stunning tower in the game.
+A tower that only stuns under the right conditions.

 * Single damage: A lightning strike immediately deals damage to its target.